mzkhalfan/mzkhalfan/README.md

 Currently, I am a graduate student in Business Analytics with a strong interest in applying data-driven techniques to solve real-world business problems in financial markets (particularly in commodity trading industry).

-Halfway to my graduation, a Masters of Science program @ U of H instills in me skillsets focusing on transforming raw data into actionable insights (using machine learning, statistical analysis, and data visualization).
+Halfway to my graduation, a Masters of Science program @ U of H is instilling in me skillsets focusing on transforming raw data into actionable insights (using machine learning, statistical analysis, and data visualization).

 ---